- Requests for a Housing Accommodation

 Students who wish to decline their provided housing assignment (in order to take part in the Lottery or live off-campus) will forfeit their accommodation.
 The offered room assignment will be released into the pool of available rooms for the Lottery and that room will no longer be available for you should you not select a room during the Lottery that meets your needs.

-Students who take part in the Lottery but are not able to select a space at their appointment that meets their needs should sign up for the Guaranteed Assignment List (instead of picking a space).
-Students who pick a space during the Lottery will likely not be able to apply for room changes over the summer, unless they receive a new diagnosis and need for accommodation.
+Students who take part in the Lottery but are not able to select a space at their appointment that meets their needs should sign up for the Guaranteed List (instead of picking a space).
+Non-rising-Seniors who pick a space during the Lottery will not be able to apply for room changes over the summer, unless they receive a new diagnosis and need for accommodation.

-The College will do its best to accommodate a student's medical needs following the Lottery if new needs arise or if you are on the Guaranteed Assignment List, however, if you declined a previously offered accommodation room assignment the College cannot guarantee that a space will open up that can meet your medical needs.
+All accommodations are based on availability.
+The College will do its best to accommodate a student's medical needs following the Lottery if new needs arise or if you are on the Guaranteed List.
+However, if you declined a previously offered accommodation, the College cannot guarantee that a space will open up that can meet your needs.